 The reflection of the right color can be enhanced with a Cool dry UV protective coating.
 The dispersion paint applied contains reflection components that can reflect up to 90 percent of the sun’s energy.
 According to manufacturer tests, the temperature in the RV can be reduced by 15 degrees Celsius.

 4. Shadow Place

 Choosing the right pitch for your motorhome or RV can be crucial for a relaxing holiday.
 Above all, the mobile accommodation should be in the shade to prevent direct sunlight.

 5. Air Conditioning

-The classic air conditioning should not be missing as a tip, but many models turn out to be very loud and are real power guzzlers.
+The classic air conditioning should not be missing.
+However, many models turn out to be very loud and are real power guzzlers.
 A power failure in this context can have devastating effects.

 Before the first rays of sunshine hit the RV, awnings can provide valuable shade.
 These prevent the interior from heating up if it is set up at a particularly slanted angle.

 Optimal ventilation starts early in the morning on hot summer days.
 If it is still pleasantly cool, be sure to open all windows and doors to provide a draft.
 During the day, keep windows and doors closed to prevent warm air from entering.
 This does not ensure that your RV is cooled.
 But it makes the heat more bearable.